-Course Code: BSE2090 Course Title: Managerial Economics L-T-P-C 4 0 0 4 Version No. 1.0 • ' - Course Pre-requisites Elementary Knowledge of Economics Anti-requisites Nil Course Description theory of economics, factors that influence function The course is conceptual in nature and will help the students to gain knowledge about economics, theory of economics, factors that influence functioning of an economy.
+Course Code: BSE2090 Course Title: Managerial Economics L-T-P-C 4 0 0 4 Version No. 1.0 Course Pre-requisites Elementary Knowledge of Economics Anti-requisites Nil Course Description The course is conceptual in nature and will help the students to gain knowledge about economics, theory of economics, factors that influence functioning of an economy.
 Post completion of the course student will be able to develop an understanding of how businesses have to respond to the economic environment.

-Course Out Comes CO1: Describe the factors influencing consumpti CO2: Explain the theory of production CO3: Discuss the type of markets CO3: Discuss the type of markets CO4: Apply key concepts of macroeconomics for decision making Course objective The objective of the course is to familiarize the learners with the concepts of Managerial Economics and attain Skill Development through Participative Learning techniques.
-Course Content: Module 1 Introduction to Microeconomics and Consumption Decision 11 Sess ions
+Course Out Comes On successful completion of the course the students shall be able to: CO1: Describe the factors influencing consumption decision CO2: Explain the theory of pr CO2: Explain the theory of production CO3: Discuss the type of markets CO4: Apply key concepts of macroeconomics for decision making CO5 : Relate the change in the economic policy with changing business decisions Course objective The objective of the course is to familiarize the learners with the concepts of Managerial Economics and attain Skill Development through Participative Learning techniques.
+Course Content: Introduction to Module 1 Microeconomics and 11 Sessions Consumption Decision